 Credit: Job Search Image via Shutterstock

 The past year was filled with stories offering suggestions for job hunters looking to increase their chances of landing work.
-Here are the top 20 pieces of advice that job seekers can use to jumpstart their job search in 2013.
+Here are the top 20 pieces of advice that job seekers can use to jumpstart their job search in the New Year.

 [To read the full article featuring each expert, just click on their name]